regionostergotland/Physical_activity/proposals/2019-07-12_clst/README.md

 where they are appropriate.

 ### Elements
-The main archetype currently has the following elements:
+The main observation archetype currently has the elements listed in below sections.

 #### Data
+  The main archetype currently has the following data elements under each
+  event:

   * Activity name (coded text / free text)

     Specify what type of activity has taken place, e.g. running or walking.
 The current archetype has coded these internally but this will hopefully be coded externally with SNOMED CT or similar.

-  * Level of exertion (slot for `openEHR-EHR-CLUSTER.level_of_exertion.v1`)

-    Specify the exertion from the individual during the activity.

   * Physical activity level (quantity)

     Specify PAL, the total energy expenditure (per 24 h) divided by the basal metabolic rate.

+  * Metabolic equivalent of task (quantity)

+    Specify MET, the ratio of the expenditure rate during the activity compared to the resting rate.

   * Active / total energy expenditure (quantity)